CALyman/Engineering-3/CircuitPython/README.md

 ### [fade.py](https://github.com/clyman88/Engineering-3/blob/master/CircuitPython/fade.py)

 [fade.py](https://github.com/clyman88/Engineering-3/blob/master/CircuitPython/fade.py) is a very basic file with the purpose of making an LED fade On and Off.
 That's pretty much it.
-The code is not too complicated - only difficult bit was understanding how the PWMOut object operated - after that it's basic Python loops if statements
+The code is not too complicated; the only difficult bit was understanding how the PWMOut object operated.
+After that it's basic Python loops if statements

 ### [lcd_assignment.py](https://github.com/clyman88/Engineering-3/blob/master/CircuitPython/lcd_assignment.py)